-Description: Designing and Rapid Prototyping with Solid Modeling with parametric technology includes rapid prototyping, technical sketching, product design processes and the components/variables of good design are applied.
-Utilizing CAD solids modeling software to create part models and assemblies will be covered.
-Product designs are designed and analyzed for manufacturability, performance, and potential for profitability for a company.
+Description: This solid modeling course utilizes parametric technology, rapid prototyping, and technical sketching, along with the application of product design processes and the examination of the components/variables of good design.
+CAD solid modeling software will be utilized to create part models and assemblies in the course as well.
+Products are designed and analyzed for manufacturability, performance, and potential for profitability for a company.
 Oral presentations, patent searches and prototype development will be assigned and completed.
-Offered Fall Semester, annually.
+Offered Fall semester, annually.